ahedkhatib/cyberint-ops-xpath-challenge/README.md

 # Cyberint Ops XPath Challenge

-This repository contains a complete solution to the **Cyberint-Ops XPath Challenge**, where the task is to dynamically locate and highlight specific elements on a forum page using Selenium and XPath selectors.
+This repository contains a complete solution to the Cyberint-Ops XPath Challenge, where the main task is to write reliable and generic XPath expressions to locate specific elements on the Firefox support forum.
+The provided Java program with Selenium is an additional tool to verify and highlight the correctness of those expressions automatically.

 ---